How long does marijuana last?

 The active ingredient in marijuana, tetrahydrocannabinol or delta-9-THC or simply THC, enters the body’s bloodstream rapidly after smoking marijuana.
 If marijuana is ingested orally, it takes longer to be absorbed into the blood (usually from 20 minutes to 1.5 hours).
 How long does THC stay in the system?

 Once in the blood, THC is rapidly metabolized into molecules known as metabolites.
 At least 80 different metabolites are formed from THC.
 The majority of THC is excreted by the feces (65%) and over 30% leaves the body via the urine, although a very small amount of unchanged THC leaves the system intact.
 In urine, THC is noticeable up to 3 days after the last dose of marijuana.
 However, chronic use can be detected weeks or months after last use.
-And as with any other drug, marijuana is noticeable for 90 days minimum in a single human hair.
+And as with any other drug, the hair follicle drug test detection time for marijuana is a minimum of 90 days in a single human hair.

 How long do marijuana effects last?